dmleong/manager-resources/README.md

 You can read more about my feelings on goals and 1:1s [here](https://medium.com/@tsunamino/setting-goals-with-your-engineers-that-dont-completely-suck-cb76b87e4275)

 I will use these 1:1s to give you feedback, unblock you, work on your goals, and help you with anything that you need help with.
 I will take notes during these meetings so we remember what we worked on, but I encourage you to take your own notes as well!

+We can work together to set a meeting cadence that works for us.
+Both of us have the ability to reschedule our 1:1 if the time doesn't work out.

+## Daily Stand Up

+Our daily standup is every day for ten minutes.
+It's led by that week's first responder (randomly assigned via PagerDuty), and we each go over:

+- Any blockers
+- What we worked on since the last standup
+- What we're currently working on

+On Wednesdays, we have async stand up where status is communicated via Slack in the #camps-standup channel.

+All members of the team are expected to attend.

+## Bi-Weekly Iterations

+Our bi-weekly iterations are planning and sync meetings with the team and representatives from other teams we work with.

+Every two weeks, we will meet to discuss:
+- Work we are planning on doing
+- Unusual metrics we've seen
+- Statuses from the teams we work with
+- Agenda items
+- Deep dive presentations on topics of interest for the group

+At the beginning every iteration, engineers should pick the work that they anticipate working on in the next two weeks from the On Deck column and assign themselves a project. **It is not a requirement to finish the entire project**, but it will help the team and external dependencies understand what to expect in the coming weeks.

+All members of the team are expected to attend.

+## Retrospectives

+At the beginning of every month, an async retrospective issue will be opened in our repo.
+All members of the team (and guests!) are welcome to leave comments on the issue.
+On the last day of the month we have a 10 minute retrospective where we go over:

+- What worked
+- What could have been improved
+- Action items for next time

+The first responder takes notes in an issue in this repo, categorizes them, and adds the retrospective label.

+All members of the team are expected to attend the synchronous retrospective.

+## Office Hours

+Twice a month, we have open office hours on half an hour to an hour.
+Anyone and everyone is welcome to join us and ask questions regarding abuse vectors, product features, or just to hang out.
+We often invite guests from other companies to join us so we can learn from their processes.

+All members of the team are expected to attend.

+## Coffee Talk

+Twice a month (alternating with office hours) we have informal coffee talk for half an hour.
+It's completely optional for team members to attend, but highly encouraged so we can relax and get to know one another!

+## Slack

+Slack should be used to coordinate development efforts.
+It is also a place to provide a bit of a virtual water cooler and connect more with each other.
+Also emoji. :palm_tree: :sparkling_heart: :rocket:

+We have a public channel for work talk and a private channel for more sensitive topics.

 ## Known failures